TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

     - "**Lightweight App:** We want to provide storage, not consume it."
     - "**Anti Big Brother:** We're Software Engineers, not data analysts."
     - "**Built and growing based on feedback:** Have a suggestion? we'd love to hear it through email or GitHub!"
+    - "**Keep your data away from AI**: LLMs are cool and flashy, but we don't let it come anywhere near your data"
     button:
       enable: false
       label: "Start Tracking"